all oppression is connected

 Walking into a store dressed in clothes half as nice as the clothing line at the store and having the attendant follow you around for fear you’ll steal what you don’t have the means to buy, is oppressive.

-Whether it’s a lifetime, a lineage, or a year, oppression and its hell are embezzling our oneness from our DNA, and that runs deeper than the color of ones skin, a family, or culture.
-It’s been passed down through history, and by assuming only one kind, or a few kinds of people suffer from its effects is a dangerous territory which, actually, maintains oppression and passes it further down the number line.
+Whether it’s a lifetime, a lineage, or a year, oppression and its hell is embezzling our oneness from our DNA, and that runs deeper than the color of one’s skin, a family, or culture.
+It’s been passed down through history, and by assuming only one kind or a few kinds of people suffer from its effects is a dangerous territory which, actually, maintains oppression and passes it further down the number line.

 If we want to step out of the laws of oppression instituted throughout history books, we must be in control of liberating ourselves beyond it and be conscious to provide gentleness to those we don’t suspect know a thing about living under its thumb.